 Click here to make a confidential report to the Office of Victim Assistance (OVA).
 This report will only be seen by a confidential advocate counselor at OVA.
 This report does not notify the university and no investigative action will be taken.
 If you would like an OVA confidential advocate counselor to contact you please include your contact information and an OVA confidential advocate counselor will outreach to you directly.
 OVA is here to be a resource to you.

 If you are dealing with an unwanted sexual experience, it may be useful to talk with someone who is knowledgeable about the issue.
 Click here for a range of impacts.
 Practicing self care, taking care of basic needs (eating, sleeping, staying hydrated, exercise) and reaching out for support can make a difference.
 Informal support such as friends, family, and colleagues can be a great resource.
 In addition,OVA is free and confidential and here to be a resource for counseling support, advocacy, informing one of their rights and options, and providing information, referrals, and consultation on additional campus and community resources.
-Some things you might discuss when meeting with OVA include:
+Some things you might discuss when meeting with an OVA advocate counselor include:

 *If seeking support from a CU community member in a supervisory role, ask if they are a Responsible Employee and if they have any limits to keeping the information you are sharing with them private.
 If you wish to not have the information shared with the Office of Institutional Equity and Compliance consider reaching out to a confidential resource such as OVA.